Can You Be Fired or Laid Off?

 Laid Off Employees: What Compensation Is Available?

-During these tough economic times, plenty of employees worry about losing their jobs -- and their income -- in a layoff.
+Plenty of employees worry about being laid off.
 It's a frightening prospect to be without a paycheck, even for a short period of time.
 But there are some forms of compensation that may be available to laid-off employees.

 -